Lock-exchange problem for Boussinesq fluids revisited: exact shallow-water solution: Formulation of problem

 where $\eta=[h]$ and $\vartheta=[u]$ are the dimensionless depth and velocity differentials between the top and bottom layers.
 Subsequently, the former is referred to as the interface height and the latter as the shear velocity.
 The momentum and energy equations

-are obtained by multiplying (\ref{eq:vrt}) with $\eta$ and $\eta^{2}\vartheta,$ respectively, and then using (\ref{eq:vlm}) to convert to locally conservative form.
-An infinite sequence of further conservation laws can be constructed in a similar way \citep{Milewski2015}.
-The generalized momentum conservation equation can be written as the sum of (\ref{eq:mnt}) and (\ref{eq:vrt}) multiplied with an arbitrary constant $\alpha:$
+can be obtained by multiplying Eq. (\ref{eq:vrt}) with $\eta$ and $\eta^{2}\vartheta,$ respectively, and then using Eq. (\ref{eq:vlm}) to convert the resulting equations into locally conservative form.
+Note that the conserved quantity $\eta\vartheta$ in Eq. (\ref{eq:mnt}) represents a pseudo-momentum (impulse). \citep{Priede2020} An infinite sequence of further conservation laws can be constructed in a similar way. \citep{Milewski2015} The generalized momentum equation can be obtained by multiplying Eq. (\ref{eq:vrt}) with an arbitrary constant $\alpha$ and adding to Eq. (\ref{eq:mnt}):

-where $\alpha$ defines the relative contribution of each layer to the pressure gradient along the interface and is expected to depend only on the density ratio \citep{Priede2020}.
-For nearly equal densities, symmetry considerations suggest $\alpha\approx0,$ which corresponds to both layers affecting the pressure at the interface with the same weight coefficients.
-In order to compare with other models, we shall use general $\alpha$ for analytical solution and then consider three particular values, $\alpha=0,\infty,-1.$ The first two correspond, respectively, to the momentum and circulation conservation laws (\ref{eq:mnt}) and (\ref{eq:vrt}), whereas the third one reproduces the classical front condition for gravity currents obtained by \citet{Benjamin1968} as well as its generalization to internal bores by \citet{Klemp1997}.
-The alternative front condition for internal bores proposed by \citet{Wood1984} is reproduced by $\alpha=1$ but not used here as it is not applicable to the gravity currents which feature in the lock exchange flow.
+For more detailed derivation of Eqs. (\ref{eq:mnt})\textendash (\ref{eq:gen}), we refer to \citet{Priede2020}.
+The constant $\alpha$ in Eq. (\ref{eq:gen}), which defines the relative contribution of each layer to the pressure gradient along the interface, is supposed to depend only on the ratio of densities.
+For nearly equal densities, $\alpha\approx0$ is expected, which corresponds to both layers affecting the pressure at the interface with equal weight coefficients.
+In the following, we will obtain an analytical solution for general $\alpha$ and then focus on three particular cases: $\alpha=0,\infty,-1.$ The first two correspond to the momentum and circulation conservation laws (\ref{eq:mnt}) and (\ref{eq:vrt}), whereas the third one reproduces the classical front condition for gravity currents obtained by \citet{Benjamin1968} as well as its generalization to internal bores by \citet{Klemp1997}.
+The alternative front condition for internal bores proposed by \citet{Wood1984} is reproduced by $\alpha=1$ but not considered here because it is not applicable to gravity currents which are the key element of the lock-exchange flow.